Idempotency (Deduplication)

 Installation

 The role of deduplication is to safely receive same message multiple times, as there is no guarantee from Message Brokers that we will receive the same Message once.
 In Ecotone all Messages are identifiable and contains of Message Id.
-Message Id is used for deduplication.
+Message Id is used for deduplication by default, when Dbal Module is installed.
 If message was already handled, it will be skipped.

 Custom Deduplication

 You may also define given Message Handler for deduplication.
-This will use and deduplicated base on your customer header key.
+This will use Message Headers and deduplicated base on your customer header key.
 This allows in synchronous and asynchronous scenarios.

 This is especially useful when, we receive events from external services e.g. payment or notification events which contains of identifier that we may use deduplication on.
 For example Sendgrid (Email Service) sending us notifications about user interaction, as there is no guarantee that we will receive same webhook once, we may use "eventId", to deduplicate in case.